Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 See `FilteredRawQuerySet sample`_ in ``djk-sample`` project source code for a complete example of AJAX grid with raw query which has ``LEFT JOIN`` statement.

+Since version 0.4.0 it supports args with Q objects.

 ListQuerySet
 ~~~~~~~~~~~~